Why Matching Spanning-Tree Features with the Right Protocol Type Matters More Than You Think

 STP (802.1D): The Original Foundation

 This classic protocol uses a slow, timer-based approach (Hello, Forward Delay, Max Age).
 It works fine in simple, flat networks with a single VLAN.
-Even so, it struggles with:- Multi-VLAN Environments: It sees all VLANs as a single broadcast domain, blocking redundant paths unnecessarily across the entire network.
+On the flip side, it struggles with:- Multi-VLAN Environments: It sees all VLANs as a single broadcast domain, blocking redundant paths unnecessarily across the entire network.

 - Convergence Speed: After a topology change, it can take 30-50 seconds to recalculate, causing extended outages.